 In May of 2014 he earned his masters degree in music composition from the University of Cincinnati, College Conservatory of Music.
 During this degree, Mack had many premiers, including his Requiem Post-Modernus for chamber orchestra, rock trio, choir, and vocal soloists.
 He was also the recipient of multiple scholarships.
 After finishing the masters degree, Mack began his DMA at UC-CCM in January 2015, completing it in April 2017.

 During his DMA, Mack’s wind ensemble piece, “The Sky Has Changed,” was premiered in April of 2016 as the winner of the 2016 CCM Wind Ensemble Composer Competition, and his french horn solo, “…across the plains, to Devils Tower,” was selected to be premiered in June 2016 at the 48th International Horn Symposium.
 His dissertation, the wind ensemble piece “Not About Posies,” was the winner of the 2017 CCM Wind Ensemble Composer Competition.
 During his time at the University of Cincinnati, College-Conservatory of Music (throughout both graduate degrees) he studied composition with Michael Fiday, Joel Hoffman, and Douglas Knehans, and percussion with James Culley and Allen Otte.

 Mack’s music is registered with ASCAP and he publishes his music as Squashed Turnip Productions.
-He is a full time lecturer at Frostburg State University in Frostburg, MD where he teaches percussion lessons and ensemble, composition lessons, and various courses within the music industry track.
+He is a full time lecturer at Frostburg State University in Frostburg, MD where he teaches percussion lessons and ensemble, composition lessons and classes, and various courses within the music industry track.

 Mack currently resides in Frostburg, MD with his wife, Whitney, and his two dogs.